What is Growth-Driven Design and could it improve your website?

 Compared to traditional website builds, Growth-Driven Design gets faster results, requires less risk for businesses and is more user focused, meaning every element of your new website is informed by what your customers actually want.

-This page aims to answer all your questions, putting the knowledge in your hands so you can make the right decision for you, your users and your business next time you choose to redesign your website.
+This page aims to answer all your questions, putting the knowledge in your hands so you can make the right decision for you, your customers and your business, next time you choose to redesign your website.

 This shift in how a business views their website can take some getting used to; instead of a single deliverable that will largely stay the same until the next redesign, a GDD website makes small changes to the website's interface and uses continuous improvement strategies.

 There are three pillars to growth-driven design that set it apart from more traditional methods:

 Why is traditional web design broken?Instead of a nasty (expensive) surprise that doesn’t deliver what you wanted – and is so inflexible you won’t be able to make changes to it until your next redesign in two years – the GDD model focuses on creating a sturdy foundation in three steps on which to continuously improve your website features.
 So if the idea of spending countless months (and escalating budgets) on website redesign makes you feel like running for the hills, then growth-driven design might just be for you.

 “...a prospect has already moved through 70% of the sales process before even reaching out to your sales team.
 Where are they finding the information before talking to someone? – Your website.”

 A lot of businesses take this to mean that: high importance = huge stressful overhaul each time you want to change your website.
 This isn’t the way it has to be.
 But because it’s what people have come to expect, it feels like to do a “proper” job, there has to be a lengthy, painful ordeal first.
 For some businesses, a complete redesign could be the way to go, especially if you have a clear vision for what you want to achieve and the budget to get it done fast.
 But for many, it's a daunting prospect.
 The most common problems that can arise from traditional website redesigns are: